 #1.
 Choose your weekend getaway destination

-Limiting the distance you’re willing to travel for a weekend trip is a personal decision, but it really does keep things simple.
-It also has the benefit of allowing me to maximize the amount of time I get to spend at my destination rather than traveling and at the airport.
+Limiting the distance you’re willing to travel for a weekend trip is a personal decision, but it does keep things simple.
+It also has the benefit of allowing you to maximize the amount of time you get to spend at your destination rather than traveling and at the airport.

 Either option is a viable choice.

 For more help with building your travel budget, check out this post on creating a travel budget that works for you.
-It includes basic guidance for how much of your budget to allot for certain expenses such as transportation, accommodations, food, activities, etc.
+This article includes basic guidance for how much of your budget to allot for certain expenses such as transportation, accommodations, food, activities, etc.

 It was written from the perspective of planning a longer trip, but can easily be adapted for short trips and weekends away.